paul-hammant/tbd/content/game-changers/index.md

 weight: 40
 ---

-Since the 80's a number of things have pushed best practices towards Trunk Based Development or away from it.
+Since the 80's a number of things have pushed best practices towards Trunk Based Development, or away from it.

 ## Subversion's "lightweight" branching (2000&#47;2001)